K'gari (Fraser Island) EDUCATIONAL

 One of the select few companies licensed to deliver eco-tours throughout the World Heritage Listed Fraser Island, Discovery Fraser has won numerous awards for our passionate and informative experiences.

 Have you ever delivered a lesson on a perched dune lake?
 Next to a ship wreck nearly 100 years-old?
 Or whilst bathing in natural pools that sparkle and fizz like champagne?
 It’s time to see what you’ve been missing and join one of our unforgettable Educational Experiences.

-Our charters focus on observing and informing students of the island’s hugely diverse flora and fauna, sharing the rich history and culture of the traditional owners, improving team-building and confidence through fun, physical activities as well as giving pupils the time to sit back and appreciate the beauty of the sun setting over the glistening Coral Sea.
+Our educational charters focus on observing and informing students of the island’s hugely diverse flora and fauna, sharing the rich history and culture of the traditional owners, improving team-building and confidence through fun, physical activities as well as giving pupils the time to sit back and appreciate the beauty of the sun setting over the glistening Coral Sea.

-Discovery Fraser ensures all its guides have the following certifications as a minimum:
+Discovery Fraser ensures all its educational charter guides have the following certifications as a minimum:

 First Aid certification